ansible-collections/amazon.aws/docs/amazon.aws.ec2_group_module.rst

             # the containing group name may be specified here
             group_name: example
           - proto: all
-            # in the 'proto' attribute, if you specify -1 (only supported when I(proto=icmp)), all, or a protocol number other than tcp, udp, icmp, or 58 (ICMPv6),
+            # in the 'proto' attribute, if you specify -1 (only supported when I(proto=icmp)), all, or a protocol number
-            # traffic on all ports is allowed, regardless of any ports you specify
+            # other than tcp, udp, icmp, or 58 (ICMPv6), traffic on all ports is allowed, regardless of any ports that
+            # you specify.
             from_port: 10050 # this value is ignored
             to_port: 10050   # this value is ignored
             cidr_ip: 10.0.0.0/8

         rules_egress: